tush-tr/articles/ARISH_NOTES.md

 * Added controller to get articles for verification by admin
 * connected AdminToBeVerifiedArticles component to backend
 * Added changeArticleStatus controller to admin routes in backend
+* Added deleteArticle controller to admin routes in backend